-Below are 2013 settlements and verdicts against Erie Insurance.
+Below are reported settlements and verdicts in which Erie Insurance was the insurance carrier or defendant.
 We think jury awards and settlement data in specific cases helps both attorneys and victims in their quest to get a handle on what a specific case is worth.
 It is also useful to show these verdicts to claim adjusters to make sure they are educated as to how other similar cases have fared.
 That said, keep these awards in perspective.
 We are not including every verdict we have had or we that have uncovered involving Erie.
 Instead, these are essentially cherry-picked cases where the plaintiff wins.

 One thing you will notice here: Erie does not try a lot of cases, at least not in Maryland.Maryland Settlements and Verdicts Involving Erie Insurance

-- 2011: Auto Accident Settlement of $300,000.
+- 2011: (Washington County) $300,000 Settlement.
 A young woman is driving through Hagerstown when she is cut off by another woman.
 She was taken to Maryland Shock Trauma and diagnosed with spinal cord injuries.
 Erie tendered the policy limits in the case of $300,000.
 Our law firm handled the case.
 The woman had hundreds of thousands of dollars in medical liens but, thankfully, we negotiated these liens to pennies on the dollar and the plaintiff got a good recovery (although she would have got a great deal more if the policy had been larger than $300,000).

 - 2011: $18,911 Verdict.
 Plaintiff is a twenty-year-old babysitter who is involved in a car accident.
 She is traveling through the intersection when she becomes the victim of a chain reaction.
 The first defendant, insured by Erie, suddenly runs into the plaintiff after being stuck himself by a second defendant.
 Because of the impact, plaintiff suffers cervical and shoulder soft tissue injuries, as well as mild closed head trauma.
 The babysitter sues both drivers, claiming that the first failed to yield the right of way and that the second made an illegal left turn.
 The defendants point the blame at each other.
 A Prince George’s County jury awards an 18,911 verdict against the first defendant.